 Kansas State University

-Paul Garcia - Defense
+Paul Garcia - Defender

 Oklahoma State University